ethmarks/msct/README.md

 ## Marks System

-I've already written over 7,000 words about the Marks system in [this post](https://site-ethmarks.vercel.app/posts/measurement), so I won't describe it in depth here.
+I've already written about the Marks system at length in [this post](https://site-ethmarks.vercel.app/posts/measurement), so I won't describe it in depth here.

 The relevant part of the Marks system is that it specifies a few new units of measurement: